-I’m currently looking for shelves that can fit in our house, which has little room left for more furniture.
+I’m looking for shelves that can fit in our house, which has little room left for more furniture.
 I tried allocating one compartment for my books, but I end up making a mess because I always take out my other books just to see how they’re doing and don’t put them back in.
 (Read: It’s called Laziness.)
-I am currently seeking my “soulshelf.”
+I am seeking my “soulshelf.”
 I’ll find her sooner or later when I know it’s meant to be. ❤

 But to give you an idea of my bookpile, I’ll be figurative:

 It is like EDSA People Power Revolution.
 It may be messy, but it’s definitely worth it.

 I’m open to all genres of books as I am not picky with themes, but I am strongly sensitive towards dystopia.
 You can only see me reading a dystopian novel when it’s a satire on current global situations, like how Marie Lu did with the Legend series.

 But, if I were to pick a genre, I’m most comfortable reading Middle Grade Fantasy, World War Historical Fiction, and contemporary (with the slightest chance of cancer).

 How do you keep your books in mint state?